MicrosoftDocs/memdocs/sccm/core/clients/deploy/deploy-clients-to-macs.md

 ##  <a name="InstallSteps"></a> Steps to install and configure the client for Macs

 > [!IMPORTANT]
 >  Before you perform these steps, make sure that your Mac computer meets the prerequisites.
-For more information, see [On-premises mobile device management](../Topic/Supported%20operating%20systems%20for%20sites%20and%20clients%20for%20System%20Center%20Configuration%20Manager.md#bkmk_OnpremOS) in [Supported operating systems for sites and clients for System Center Configuration Manager](../Topic/Supported%20operating%20systems%20for%20sites%20and%20clients%20for%20System%20Center%20Configuration%20Manager.md).
+For more information, see [supported operating systems for Macs](../../plan-design/configs/supported-operating-systems-for-clients-and-devices.md#mac-computers).

 ### Step 1: Deploy a web server certificate to site system servers
  These site systems might already have this certificate for other Configuration Manager clients.
 If not, deploy a web server certificate to the following computers that hold the following site system roles: